AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 * **[!UICONTROL ID stitching]**: This field defines how to determine the related identities of a customer.
 See the section on [ID stitching](#id-stitching) earlier in this guide to learn more.
 There are two possible values:
     * **[!UICONTROL None]**: Perform no identity stitching.
     * **[!UICONTROL Private Graph]**: Perform identity stitching based on your private identity graph.
 * **[!UICONTROL Default merge policy]**: A toggle button that allows you to select whether or not this merge policy will be the default for your organization.
-If the selector is toggled-on, a warning appears asking you to confirm that you wish to change your organization's default merge policy.
+If the selector is toggled on, a warning appears asking you to confirm that you wish to change your organization's default merge policy.
 See the section on [default merge policies](#default-merge-policy) earlier in this guide to learn more.
     ![](../images/merge-policies/create-make-default.png)

-Once the required fields have been completed, you are able to select **[!UICONTROL Next]** to continue with the workflow.
+Once the required fields have been completed, you can select **[!UICONTROL Next]** to continue with the workflow.

 ![A complete Configure screen with the Next button highlighted.](../images/merge-policies/create-complete.png)